Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/4. Upload Images with AWS S3/README.md

 ## Baseline Challenges

+1. Meet with a partner and make a plan for what changes you will have to make to add the following user stories to Famous Amos' Pets' Store.
-1. When user creates a new pet, they should be able to upload an image from their computer to the pet.
+  * When user creates a new pet, they should be able to upload an image from their computer to the pet.
-1. That image should be visible on the pet's thumbnail and bigger on their page.
+  * That image should be visible on the pet's thumbnail and bigger on their page.

 ## Stretch Challenges

 1. There should be two versions of the image, one for thumbnail that is smaller and one for the pet's page that is bigger.
-1. Users should be able to update this image.
+1. Add validations that these images are only images.
+1. Add allowing uploading pdf for the pet's vaccinations form.